Karen Bishton founder of Selah Yoga

 Karen wants all people to be able to access the health and wellness that yoga brings to not the physical body, which is important, but to the whole self and loves being able to extend that offer to those in the region.
 She sees yoga as about being the healthiest version of yourself that you can be.
 She expands on this idea, "Health and wellness isn't necessarily giving up drinking or smoking or losing ten kilos or trying to achieve difficult goals, rather its about working towards being the healthiest version of you, that you can be… for me that might mean drinking more water each day, or going for a walk… it's about us creating that picture that makes us the healthiest, fittest version of ourselves that we can be.

-There's this thing with yoga that you have to be skinny or flexible or wear all these clothes and the yoga industry has really pushed that unfortunately.
+There's this thing with yoga that you have to be a certain size, flexible or wear special clothes and the yoga industry has really pushed that unfortunately.
 But yoga is about health and wellness and being the best and healthiest you that you can be!"

 Karen offers yoga and sit and stretch classes and tailors them for beginners through to those more experienced.
 If you are wanting to become the healthiest version of you and have thought about taking up yoga to achieve this, but have some concerns or health issues, talk to Karen to see how yoga can work for you!
 As Karen says, "Real Yoga is for Real People!"
 If you want to dive right in and book a class, view the timetable for your area here!